We are accepting new cases

 The Centers for Disease Control and Prevention (CDC) previously raised concerns about the potential association between multidrug-resistant bacteria and the company’s duodenoscopes.

-Patients utilizing an endoscope with a contaminated MAJ-891 may experience the following:
+Patients who were treated with an endoscope fitted with a contaminated MAJ-891 may experience the following:

 • Infection